|

 Not A Surrealist - Just A Tasmanian!Miss Barsham has frequently been called a Surrealist, a description with which she is uncomfortable.
 Her paintings are playful and charming, but beneath the fantasy and Gothic imagination is a sharp and ironic sense of reality.

-I grew up in the bush, looking at twisted tree-limbs making writhing black silhouettes against an evening sky or gleaming white in the mid-day sun.
-I ran through spiky clumps of sags, picked blackberries and native cherries, explored rocky hillsides and slid down sand dunes.
-The shapes and colours of the dry forest near Hobart are still my visual world, inspiring and informing my paintings.
-One day I will capture their true nature.
+My childhood was spent among story-tellers who have passed on to me a vast collection of old family photographs.
+These are pictures of my ancestors, tough, uncompromising farmers with hard-working wives and independent children, woodcutters taking a smoko among their axes and cross-cut saws, great-aunts at the beach rugged up with hats, coats and umbrellas.
+I encountered some of the younger ones when they had become elderly relatives to be visited occasionally on Sundays.
+Only a fraction of a second of their lives appears in these photographs.
+The rest is mystery.
+I am free to invent and paint my own dark and twisted stories about them, and their surroundings, the bush where I grew up looking at twisted tree-limbs making writhing black silhouettes against an evening sky or gleaming white in the mid-day sun.
+Where I ran through spiky clumps of saggs, picked blackberries and native cherries, explored rocky hillsides and slid down sand dunes.
 I like paintings you can walk around in.
-Much of the fun in painting is creating the illusion of a third dimension, but am not interested in a literal representation of the natural world.
-My work is rather a poetic commentary on the environment and our place in it.
-Living in Tasmania, it is difficult not to be interested in the interaction between people and nature.
-But a major source of inspiration is the landscape, the coastline, forests and mountains.
-As a visiting friend declared upon seeing my working surroundings - You're not a Surrealist at all - you're a Tasmanian!
+I work from nature but play with shapes, colours and spaces to build my own little world.
+Much of the fun in painting is creating the illusion of a third dimension, and my work is not so much a literal representation as a poetic commentary on the environment and our place in it.
+Living in Tasmania, it is difficult not to be interested in the interaction between people and nature, but a major source of inspiration is the landscape itself, the coastline, forests and mountains.
+The hills and bushland around Hobart are still my visual world, inspiring and informing my paintings.
+One day I hope I will capture their true form.
+As a visiting friend declared upon seeing my home for the first time - You're not a Surrealist at all - you're a Tasmanian!

 How I Became A Tasmanian